 The Bank works to maintain stability in the framework for payment and settlement and for lending/borrowing of funds (financial system stability) so as to ensure the smooth provision of funds necessary for economic activity throughout the country.

-Table of Contents Japan's sole issuer of banknotes Issuance, circulation, and maintenance of banknotes Denominations of banknotes Issuance, circulation, and maintenance of banknotes Column Criteria for exchange of damaged banknotes For the stability of people's daily lives and sustainable growth of the economy Price stability and monetary policy Price stability Monetary policy Open market operations Column Consumer price index and the Bank's "price stability target" How monetary policy is decided Policy Board Autonomy and accountability in monetary policy conduct Statistics, surveys, and research To ensure that payment and settlement as well as lending/borrowing of funds take place smoothly in the economy Payment, settlement, and financial system stability 9 Payment and settlement and the role of the Bank Financial system stability Column BOJ-NET 3 The Bank's operations for the Japanese government and international operations on behalf of the government ER The Bank's services related to the Japanese government 11 The Bank's services related to treasury funds and Japanese government securities The Bank's international operations on behalf of the government Other international operations of the Bank The Bank as the issuer of banknotes, bank of banks, and bank of the government History and organization of the Bank • History of the Bank • Organization of the Bank Information Issuance, circulation, and maintenance of banknotes As Japan's sole issuer of banknotes (Bank of Japan notes), the Bank issues, circulates, and maintains banknotes.
+Table of Contents

+J lapan's sole issuer of banknotes Denominations of banknotes Issuance, circulation, and maintenance of banknotes Issuance, circulation, and maintenance of banknotes Column Criteria for exchange of damaged banknotes For the stability of people's daily lives and sustainable growth of the economy H Price stability and monetary policy Price stability Monetary policy Open market operations Column Consumer price index and the Bank's "price stability target" How monetary policy is decided Policy Board Autonomy and accountability in monetary policy conduct Statistics, surveys, and research k A o ensure that payment and settlement as vell as lending/borrowing of funds take place smoothly in the economy Payment and settlement and the role of the Bank Financial system stability To maintain financial system stability Column BOJ-NET g The Bank's operations for the Japanese government and international operations on behalf of the government E The Bank's services related to the Japanese government ------------------------------------ History and organization of the Bank

+Issuance, circulation, and maintenance of banknotes

+As Japan's sole issuer of banknotes (Bank of Japan notes), the Bank issues, circulates, and maintains banknotes.

-Denominations of banknotes Currently, the Bank issues banknotes in four denominations: 10,000, 5,000, 2,000, and 1,000 yen.
+Denominations of banknotes

+Currently, the Bank issues banknotes in four denominations: 10,000, 5,000, 2,000, and 1,000 yen.

-Issuance of banknotes Banknotes are manufactured by the National Printing Bureau.
+Issuance of banknotes

+Banknotes are manufactured by the National Printing Bureau.
 The manufactured banknotes are delivered by the Bank and kept in vaults at its Head Office and branches.

 Banknotes are then issued and put into circulation by the Bank through financial institutions.